shahul-hamed/scrollable_list/README.md

 * This package uses the two list one is for body page content and another one is bottom bar content.

+* List content must have the same unique id for relevant page and bottom menu element.

-* Here , you can create own page contents for all pages.
+* Here, You can create own page design with contents,title and unique id  for all pages.

-* This package supports four menu with scrolling and navigation controls.
+* This package supports four bottom bar menu and four page controls

+* It gives smooth scrolling and navigation.